UTHT/pod1-electronics-scripts/VFS500/README.md

-# AcuAMP DCT500-42-24-F
+# VFS500-5-1001

 ## Sensor Information

 ### Sensor Output
-- Current [Amp], range: 0[A] to 500[A]
+- Flow rate [GPM (gallons per minute)], range: 0.26[GPM] to 5.28[GPM]

 ### Sensor Use
-- This sensor monitors the current output from the high voltage battery system (direct current) to the inverter/motor for safety, alerting the team in case of any irregularity.
+- This sensor monitors the flowrate.

 ### Code Description
-1. Current is calculated by proportionally mapping the output of the sensor(4-20mA) over the Current range(0-500A).
+1. flowrate is calculated by proportionally mapping the output of the sensor to the range of the sensor.
-2. The calculated current is returned
+2. The calculated flowrate is returned

-> Documentation for the **AcuAMP DCT500-42-24-F** can be found [here](https://drive.google.com/drive/folders/1aCNqstzJIpOQPqIivENDAhGuTG0A5oau?usp=sharing).
+> Documentation for the **VFS500-5-1001** can be found [here](https://drive.google.com/drive/folders/1deojUp-AtpicnC5j-VA0yBxbSn9a6Ph7?usp=sharing).